 Light for sight

-‘Light for Sight’ is a resource developed by Thomas Pocklington Trust and the College of Occupational Therapists which outlines the significance of improving lighting in the home to facilitate the activities of daily living and meaningful occupations of people who have visual impairments.
+‘Light for Sight’ was developed by Thomas Pocklington Trust with the College of Occupational Therapists and outlines the significance of improving lighting in the home to facilitate the activities of daily living and meaningful occupations of people who have visual impairments.

-Although the resource has been designed as a CPD module for Occupational Therapists, it contains useful information for most frontline professionals working with people with sight loss.
+Although the resource has been designed as a CPD module for Occupational Therapists, it contains useful information for most frontline professionals working with blind and partially sighted people.
 The module can either be delivered as a one hour group session or completed as an individual.

 The learning outcomes for the module are: